 Ramme – a new cultural destination south of Oslo

-We will arrange tours of the farm and other events so that visitors can learn about organic farming and generally have a fun day out.
+Tours are being arranged around the farm and other events so that visitors can learn about organic farming and generally have a fun day out.

-Ramme billedgalleri’s, the art gallery’s, permanent collection includes works by Christian and Oda Krohg, Frits Thaulow, Theodor Kittelsen, Paul Fischer, Oscar Wergeland and Edvard Munch, among others.
+Ramme billedgalleri, the art gallery’s, permanent collection includes works by Christian and Oda Krohg, Frits Thaulow, Theodor Kittelsen, Paul Fischer, Oscar Wergeland and Edvard Munch, among others.
 We will also arrange temporary exhibitions based on Edvard Munch’s life and work at Ramme, as well as other Norwegian artists with links to the area.

-Havlystparken, Ramme’s park, is an unique park facility offering views of the fjord.
+Havlystparken, is an unique park facility offering views of the fjord.
 The park is ideal for taking a relaxing stroll, sitting and meditating, as well as for holding functions and garden parties of all sizes.
 The park comprises lawns, water features, flower beds, herb and rose gardens, fruit trees, an arboretum and more.

 Munch’s Ramme is the property known as Nedre Ramme which the artist Edvard Munch purchased in 1910 and maintained until his death in 1944.
 Here you can experienced Munch’s landscape via the culture trail “In Munch’s Footsteps” created in cooperation with the local Vestby municipal authority and funded by Sparebankstiftelsen DNB.

 Visit the website at www.ramme.no for updated information or follow Ramme on Facebook.